Microsoft acquires ADRM Software to beef up Azure with industry data models

 Microsoft today announced it has acquired ADRM Software, which provides large-scale industry data models companies use as “information blueprints.”
 The tech giant says it plans to combine these models with storage and compute from Azure to support the creation of data lakes where information from multiples lines of business is collated together at scale.

 Industry data models enable companies to capture and define business concepts, refine and integrate processes, and build interoperability into their ecosystems.
-But despite the fact that they’re foundational for things like data quality, lineage, and governance, such models are often implemented on a fragmented and siloed basis.
+But despite being foundational for things like data quality, lineage, and governance, such models are often implemented on a fragmented and siloed basis.

 That’s where ADRM comes in.
 It develops industry-specific enterprise, data warehouse, business area, and solution data models spanning 10 industry groups and 65 lines of business.
 For each organization, the company creates an enterprise data model containing a subset of entities from business area models for that organization’s industry.
-A slice of between 21 and 30 comprehensive business area models provides detail and expanded scope for each of the areas, offering a view of data for that business or specific subject area.
+A slice of 21 to 30 comprehensive business area models provides detail and expanded scope for each of the areas, offering a view of data for that business or specific subject area.

 ADRM says its data models help customers in 18 firms around the world plan, architect, design, govern, report, and gather business intelligence and analytics.
 Complementing those models, the company provides industry best practices content and industry-specific naming and definitions.